ZJU-Automated-Reasoning-Group/arlib/docs/counting.md

 - `arlib\bv\qfbv_counting.py`.
 - `arlib\tests\test_bv_counting.py`

-By default, we rely on sharpSAT.
-Currently, we need to copy a binary version of sharpSAT to `bin_solvers`
+Note that we rely on sharpSAT for the implementation.
+Currently, you need to either copy a binary version of sharpSAT to `bin_solvers` or install a sharpSAT globally.